 What Is The Best Snowboard Type For Deep Snow Riding?

-Generally when you are powder riding, you’ll want an all mountain board rather than a park board.
+Generally when you are powder riding, you’ll want a powder board to maximize your skills.
+A mountain board will still work, but it won’t be as good.
+Also I’d avoid using a park board.
 The flex on a park board will exhaust you faster, and you want faster response times.
 This can be achieved by having a stiffer board.

 The Custom X, is really fast, and super responsive in powder.
 I’ve mitigated some of the response issues on it by attaching some Ride bindings to it.
 (Click Here To See How I Did It.)
 Buying a powder board is a bit much for the average rider, so I recommend finding a mountain board.
 Especially when it’s your first time out there.

 As time passes, and you shred more, you’ll know what you want.
 You’ll have an understanding of what messes you up too.
 If you check my blog post on snowboards it’ll give you a bit more information on what to buy for any circumstances.

 There are deep powder boards out there, and if you’re going to be regularly shredding in Colorado, Washington, Or Montana.
 I’d suggest getting one.
 It’ll give you a better edge when you ride, but if you’re like me, and you only hit the mountains up twice a year.
 All Mountain is the way to go.
 You’ll have 90% of what you need right there on your feet, and the board will be epic back home too.

 Camber is very important, because you want the board to naturally float to the top of the snow when you’re riding.
 If you’ve ever ridden deep powder, hopefully you’ve never leaned forward.
 I have, and I face planted directly into the snow.
 It was almost impossible to dig myself out.
 When you are powder snowboarding, be very cautious about your setup, and always shred with friends, because a friend can help dig you out.